codeprintsdev/analyzer/README.md

 ## Why?

-A lot of code is not public on Github; especially commerical projects.
+A lot of code is not public on Github; especially commercial projects.
 Nevertheless there is demand for creating prints from a repository (e.g. to give them as a present to each team member after reaching a major milestone).